LouisDesdoigts/dLux/docs/API/sources.md

-# Source: source.py
+# Source: `source.py`

-This module contains the classes that define the behaviour of sources in dLux.
+This module contains the classes that define the behaviour of sources in ∂Lux.

 There are five public classes: